The Life Academy

 The Life Academy (Korean: 우리들의 인생학교) is a 2017 South Korean television program.
 It airs on tvN on every Sunday at 21:20 (KST) beginning 14 May 2017.
 From 8 June 2017, the show will air on every Thursday 20:10 KST.
 The show is a life growth variety show in the form of a school day, in which the show assumes "life also requires schooling".
 In each lesson, the show invites special guests of various professions as teachers to share contents outside of the textbook.
-The show teaches through problem-based learning to engage with the viewers.